apache/nuttx/configs/sama5d4-ek/README.txt

       2014-8-29: System call interface verified.

-  kernel:
+  knsh:
-    A configuration used to test the SAMA5D kenel build configuration.
+    An NSH configuration used to test the SAMA5D kenel build configuration.
     More to come... this is still a work in progress as of this writing.

     NOTES: